What’s it like to play in a Felix Hernandez rehab start? Ask these star-struck Mariners minor-leaguers

 Each time Hernandez played in Everett, AquaSox pitcher Damon Casetta-Stubbs gave up his No. 34 jersey for Hernandez to wear during the game.

 “I’ve never had to give my jersey to anyone, so it’s a weird feeling,” Casetta-Stubbs said.
-“But obviously, growing up in the Northwest, he’s like your baseball idol, especially him being a pitcher too.
+“But obviously, growing up in the Northwest, he’s like your baseball idol, especially him being a pitcher, too.
 At first, I was a little star-struck, but I think all the guys were.”

 Very few have played on the same team as Hernandez, but even fewer have caught for the six-time All-Star.
 Those who have know they play supporting roles to Hernandez’s mound performance.